|

 - CASTOR:

-Latin form of Greek Kastor.
+Latin form of Greek Kastor,

-In Greek mythology, Castor ("beaver") and Pollux
+meaning "beaver."
+In mythology, Castor

-They are also known as the Gemini
+and are known as the Dioskouroi

 - CATAHECASSA: